OverlyDev/video-downloader/README.md

 The original funnyjunk urls were incompatible with yt-dlp so I had to inspect the webpage source and grab the actual video url.
 This might work for other unsupported sites.

+## Compatibility
+This was created and tested on PopOS 22.04 (python 3.10) and thus the apt-requirements.txt reflects the packages used on that OS.

+If you're using a different OS/python version, you may need to modify the apt-requirements.txt for it to work.

+No guarantees for older/newer python versions.

 ### References:
 https://github.com/yt-dlp/yt-dlp